2024 Alaska House of Representatives election: District 6

 Incumbent Republican Sarah Vance ran for re-election.
-In the primary she faced nonpartisans Brent Johnson, Alana Greear, and Republican Dawson Slaughter, with Vance, Johnson, and Greear advancing to the general election.
+In the primary she faced nonpartisans Brent Johnson and Alana Greear, and Republican Dawson Slaughter, with Vance, Johnson, and Greear advancing to the general election.
 In advance of the general election, Greear withdrew and endorsed fellow independent Johnson, and Slaughter was automatically advanced to the general election as a result.
 In the initial results, Vance and Johnson were only separated by a margin of three points, with Slaughter holding 9.4% of the vote.
 Slaughter's elimination in the first round resulted in Vance gaining a majority of the vote and defeating Johnson by a 5-point margin.